30 Women Who Dominate Their Sport

-Forget all of the monstrous endorsements Serena’s earned over the years, she’s accrued roughly $85 million in prize money alone.
-That may seem like an absurd amount at first, but consider that she’s approaching 1,000 wins in professional singles and doubles matches.
+Forget all of the monstrous endorsements Serena has earned over the years, she’s accrued roughly $85 million in prize money alone.
+That may seem like an absurd amount at first until taking int account the fact she is approaching 1,000 wins in professional singles and doubles matches.

 23. Diana Taurasi, Basketball

 Diana Taurasi has been ballin’ outrageous for so long, it feels like she’s been in the game since it began.
 Taurasi is one of the key figures responsible for the unrivaled success of the UConn women’s basketball program.
 She helped lead the Huskies to three straight National Championships (2002-04).

 The championships didn’t end there for Diana Taurasi.
 Since the Phoenix Mercury selected her with the No. 1 overall pick in 2004, she has won three WNBA championships.

 Apparently, being unstoppable in one country gets old after a while so Taurasi headed to the Russian National League.
 There, she has won seven championships, three Russian Cups and six Euroleague championships.
 Oh yeah, she also made a quick pit stop in Turkey to win the Turkish National League… because, you know, why not?

 Carli Lloyd has been the lifeblood of the United States Women’s National Soccer Team for longer than many athletes play at any level.
 The quick-footed midfielder’s durability is simply staggering.
 Lloyd first started playing at the professional level back in 1999.

 Lloyd has had more than her fair share of iconic moments.
 She has helped lead the USWNT to a bronze, silver and gold medal in the FIFA Women’s World Cup.
 Better yet, Lloyd scored two Olympic golds in which she literally scored the winning goal in both contests.